-*The Boulder Small Business Grant Program is now closed.
+*Applications for the Boulder ARPA Small Business Grant Program are now CLOSED.

-The City of Boulder is partnering with Colorado Enterprise Fund (CEF) to provide grants for local small businesses, including women- and minority-owned businesses and 501c3 nonprofits, with 100 or fewer employees that have been negatively impacted by the COVID-19 pandemic.
+The City of Boulder is partnering with Colorado Enterprise Fund (CEF) to provide grants for local small businesses, including women- and minority-owned businesses, with 2 to 49 employees that have been negatively impacted by the COVID-19 pandemic.

 One-time grants of $1,000, $2,500 or $5,000 that do not need to be repaid will be awarded through a competitive application process administered by CEF.
-Grant awards will be made until available funds of $675,000 dedicated to this program are exhausted.
-The online application will take about 10 minutes to complete.
+Grant awards will be made until available funds of $400,000 dedicated to this program are exhausted.

-Small businesses or enterprises (sole proprietors and registered small businesses including LLCs, S-Corps, and other business types) and small 501c3 nonprofit businesses that meet eligibility requirements will be considered for a grant award.
-Applicants will be required to provide their City of Boulder business/sales tax license number and federal EIN or Tax ID Number.
+Small businesses or enterprises (including LLCs, S-Corps, and other business types) that meet eligibility requirements will be considered for a grant award.
+Applicants will be required to provide their City of Boulder business/sales tax license number and federal EIN, Tax ID Number, or ITIN.
 Additionally, applicants must meet the following eligibility criteria:

 For more information on resources available to Boulder businesses, visit the City of Boulder Coronavirus Business Resources page.

-In response to the devastating effects COVID-19 has had on our community’s small businesses and nonprofit organizations, the City of Boulder has created a competitive grant application process for small businesses and 501c3 nonprofit organizations, providing up to $5,000 of grant funding to assist with business-related costs incurred due to the COVID-19 economic disruption such as: rent/mortgage/utility payments; employee payroll; accounts payable and other fixed debt costs; and personal protection equipment (PPE).
-Under the CARES Act, the federal funds may only be used to cover costs that are necessary economic recovery expenditures incurred due to the COVID-19 public health emergency incurred no earlier than March 1, 2020.
+In response to the lingering effects COVID-19 has had on our community’s small businesses, the City of Boulder has created a competitive grant application process for small businesses, providing up to $5,000 of grant funding to assist with business-related costs incurred due to the COVID-19 economic disruption such as: rent/mortgage/utility payments; employee payroll; accounts payable and other fixed debt costs; and personal protection equipment (PPE).
+Under the American Rescue Plan Act (ARPA), the federal funds may only be used to cover costs that are necessary economic recovery expenditures incurred due to the COVID-19 public health emergency incurred no earlier than March 1, 2020.

-The Boulder Small Business Grant Program will accept applications beginning August 31, 2020 at 8:00 AM through September 11, 2020 at 5:00 PM.
+The Boulder ARPA Small Business Grant Program will accept applications beginning Monday, June 6, 2022 at 8:00 AM through Monday, June 20, 2022 at 5:00 PM.
 Applications will NOT be evaluated on a first come, first served basis.
 Rather, all applications submitted during the application period will be evaluated.

 No. We encourage businesses in need to apply even if you have already received other relief funding.
 If awarded, you may have to verify with program staff how the expenses you were requesting were not already supported by another relief funding source.